At All Nations, we believe that children are very much a part of the church.

 Facilities for Babies and Toddlers

-We offer a creche facility in a cry room at the rear of the main hall which caters for babies and younger toddlers during the Sunday service.
-A few regulars from the congregation supervise the little ones to enable their parents to participate in the service.
+We offer a creche facility in a cry room at the rear of the main hall which caters for babies and younger toddlers during the Sunday services.
+There is a speaker in the creche for parents to listen to the sermon.

 Programs for Children